FAQ

 How are Pāhiki caskets different from traditional offerings?

 Traditional caskets are commonly constructed from non-biodegradable materials like: metal, paint, lacquer, rubber, plastic, and polyester.
 Materials which, in any other context, you’d likely never bury in your own backyard.
-Our caskets are crafted exclusively from: locally salvaged wood, dowels, non-toxic glue, unbleached cotton muslin, and coconut oil.
+Our caskets are crafted exclusively from: locally salvaged trees, dowels, non-toxic glue, unbleached cotton muslin, and coconut oil.
 Nothing more.

 Are caskets only for burial?

-No. They are for burial, cremation and viewings alike.
-Most people aren’t aware you’re cremated in a durable receptacle of some sort.
-People may choose to purchase a caskets for a service then go directly to the crematorium.
-Because we don’t use any metal, chemicals, or combustibles—Pāhiki’s offerings are perfectly suitable for either choice.
+No. They are for burial, cremation and visitations alike.
+You may choose to purchase a caskets for a service then go directly to the cemetery or crematorium.
+Pāhiki doesn't use any metal, chemicals, or combustibles, so our offerings are perfectly suitable for either burial or cremation.

 From where & how does Pāhiki source its wood?